The Gadolinium-Free MRI Contrast Agent

 - Srinivasan Mukundan

-- Medical DirectorSrini is a neuroradiologist and chemist whose expertise in Magnetic Resonance Imaging encompasses more than three decades leading magnetic resonance studies in humans, animals, and on chemical systems.
+- Medical DirectorSrini is a neuroradiologist whose expertise in Magnetic Resonance Imaging encompasses more than three decades leading magnetic resonance studies in humans, animals, and on chemical systems.
 Srini serves as the Medical Director of Magnetic Resonance Imaging (MRI) within the Department of Radiology at BrighamHealth, where he is also Chairman of the MR Safety Committee and Co-Director of Clinical Functional MRI, as well as Associate Professor in Radiology at Harvard Medical School.
 He served as Division Chief of Neuroradiology at the BWH from 2008-2017 and chaired the BWH Contrast Agent Safety Committee from 2009-2018.
 In addition to extensive clinical, research, and teaching experience, Srini previously worked to develop innovative liposomal MRI contrast agents.
 Srini has a PhD in bioinorganic chemistry and an MD from Emory University, where he completed all his training.

 - Christopher Payton

 - Finance and AdministrationChris is an expert in finance and entrepreneurship, both of which he has taught at Harvard Business School.
 An author of over thirty Harvard Business School case studies, Chris has also served as a consultant and trainer to central banks, global financial institutions, and multinational corporations.
 Chris has served as a senior officer of five early-stage businesses and is an active advisor to founders and investors in the Boston area.
 Chris has a Bachelor of Mathematics from the University of Waterloo and an MBA from Harvard Business School.